 A Deeper Dive Into Death Retreat

-A Deeper Dive Into Death was a three-day retreat hosted by Jill Schock of Death Doula LA, Emily Cross of Steady Waves End-of-Life, Meghan Carmichael of 805 Funerals, and Stefanie Elkins, Continuum of Care Coach & Consultant.
+A Deeper Dive Into Death retreat was a three-day retreat hosted by Jill Schock of Death Doula LA, Emily Cross of Steady Waves End-of-Life, Meghan Carmichael of 805 Funerals, and Stefanie Elkins, Continuum of Care Coach & Consultant.
 It was designed for “individuals interested in learning the ins and outs of death care on a professional or personal level” and consisted of hands-on workshops, and courses from a range of deathcare professionals.
-A Deeper Dive Into Death covered the entire end-of-life journey, from diagnosis through disposition.
+A Deeper Dive Into Death retreat covered the entire end-of-life journey, from diagnosis through disposition.

 The common interest and passion in redefining deathcare brought everyone together seamlessly.